 CrimeFeed covers the most shocking true-crime stories exclusively.
 Unlike in a lot of other true-crime podcasts, most of the content is current; however, the program will occasionally look into cold cases.
 CrimeFeed more or less covers only information that's been circulated in the news and doesn't dive deeply into crimes or editorialize them in the same way such podcasts as Serial and the Mind of a Murderer do.

-If you’re a super fan of “True Detective” on TV, you definitely need to know about this series.
-Weekly shows analyze all of the clues and plot developments on the show and basically help feed your “True Detective” addiction between TV episodes.
+If you were a super fan of "True Detective" on TV or are just now getting to know the show, you definitely need to know about this series.
+Weekly shows analyzed all of the clues and plot developments on the show and are still up for posterity, so you can feed your "True Detective" addiction (even though the TV program is gone).

 Thinking Sideways investigates things we simply don't have the answer to—such as missing-people reports, suspicious deaths, or old mysteries that were just never solved—to try and reach a conclusion.